codacy/codacy-eslint-legacy/docs/description/jsx-quotes.md

+---
-# jsx-quotes
+title: jsx-quotes

-Enforces the consistent use of either double or single quotes in JSX attributes.
+rule_type: layout
+related_rules:
+- quotes
+---

 JSX attribute values can contain string literals, which are delimited with single or double quotes.